lmagyar/prim-ctrl/README.md

 Remote control of your phone's Primitive FTPd and optionally Tailscale app statuses via the Automate app, for more details see https://github.com/lmagyar/prim-ctrl

 Note: you must install Automate app on your phone, download prim-ctrl flow into it, and configure your Google account in the flow to receive messages (see the project's GitHub page for more details)
-Note: optionally if your phone is not accessible on local network but your laptop is part of the Tailscale VPN then Tailscale VPN can be started on the phone
+Note: optionally if your phone is not accessible on local network but your laptop and phone is part of the Tailscale VPN then Tailscale VPN can be started on the phone
 Note: optionally if your laptop is accessible through Tailscale Funnel then VPN on cellular can be refused and app statuses on the phone can be backed up and restored

 Output: even when -b option is not used, the script will output 'connected=(local|remote)', what you can use to determine whether to use -a option for the prim-sync script